Jagorawi Toll Road

-The Jakarta–Bogor–Ciawi Toll Road (shortened to Jagorawi Toll Road) is the first toll road in Indonesia.
+The Jakarta–Bogor–Ciawi Toll Road (shortened to Jagorawi Toll Road) is the first controlled-access toll road in Indonesia.
 Construction of the highway began in 1973, and it was officially opened on 9 March 1978.

 The Jagorawi Toll Road links the capital city of Jakarta to the West Javanese cities of Bogor and Ciawi.
 It has a length of around 59 km going north and southbound and is operated by Jasa Marga, a state-owned enterprise.

 The toll road has achieved break-even point, making it the cheapest toll road in Indonesia based on price per kilometer.

 History

 In 1973, the Indonesian government began building the first highway linking the capital Jakarta with the city of Bogor.
 When the road was still in its construction phase, it was not officially a toll road.
 When the highway was nearly finished, the government began considering ways to execute the operation and maintenance of the highway autonomously, without burdening governmental financing.
 For that purpose, the Labor Department suggested that the portion of the road between Jakarta and Bogor be changed to a toll road.
 Private investors, with government financing, established the semi-private corporation Jasa Marga to manage the highway on 1 March 1978.
 The road was officially inaugurated in a ceremony on March 9, 1978 hosted by President Suharto.

 In 2017, PT Jasa Marga issued securities backed by the toll revenues from Jagorawi.